 CARNEGIE UNDERGRADUATE VACATION SCHOLARSHIP

-This award is open to undergraduates who were born in Scotland or who have a parent born in Scotland or who have at least two years of secondary education in Scotland may be considered for the award of a Vacation Scholarship for the pursuit of a full-time research project.
-Candidates should have completed at least two years of study at the University.
-Therefore, this award is targeted at those who will have completed their second or third years at the end of the current academic session.
+This award is open to undergraduates who were born in Scotland; have a parent born in Scotland or who have at least two years of secondary education in Scotland.
+Students meeting this criteria may be considered for the award of a Vacation Scholarship for the pursuit of a full-time research project.
+Candidates should have completed at least three years of study at the University.
+Therefore, this award is targeted at those who will have completed their third year at the end of the current academic session.
 Students in their fourth year of an integrated masters' can also apply for this award.
 Vacation Scholarships cannot be used for attendance at conferences.
 Candidates can only be considered on the nominations of Deans, who are asked to rank in order of merit, all applicants from their Faculty.
 Scholarships are for maintenance of up to a maximum of eight weeks, whether based at home, elsewhere in the United Kingdom or abroad.
-Nominees can come from any Faculty and nominations by Deans must be returned to Shirley Kirk, Student Financial Support, Student Experience, McCance Building by Thursday 28 March 2013.
+Nominees can come from any Faculty and nominations by Deans must be returned to Shirley Kirk, Student Financial Support, Student Experience, McCance Building by Friday 28 March 2014.
 Applications can only be accepted via University Faculties.
-Students must submit applications to their departments by Friday 8 March 2013.
-Departments should also rank their candidates before submitting them to their Dean by Friday 15 March 2013.
+Students must submit applications to their departments by Friday 7 March 2014.
+Departments should also rank their candidates before submitting them to their Dean by Friday 14 March 2014.
 Departments in the Faculty of Engineering should submit applications to Ms Carol Brady.
-Copies of the Regulations and application forms are available below.
+Copies of the Regulations, application forms and Equal Opportunities Monitoring forms are available below.
 Deans, Faculty Managers and candidates will be notified of the results in May.
-Please contact Shirley Kirk (Ext 3204) email@example.com for further details.
+Please contact Shirley Kirk (Ext 3204) firstname.lastname@example.org for further details.

 MEDICAL RESEARCH SCOTLAND - ENCOURAGING THE NEXT GENERATION